steadylearner/Steadylearner/post/rust-How to use Rust reqwest.md

 1. You can make some predefined **variables** and functions to save you from typing same things repeatedly.
 2. You can print some helper messages and you don't have to remember all requirements.
-3. In case of **git**, you donwload .git files alsoe and its size grows over time and you shouldn't need it just to download a single file to your machine.(You don't have to type your id and password also.)
+3. In case of **git**, you donwload .git files also and its size grows over time and you shouldn't need it just to download a single file to your machine.(You don't have to type your id and password also.)

 <br />